 - 1.4.6 Fit the on-board data acquisition equipment in the boot of the car.
 Also fit any associated cables, cabling boxes and power sources. - 1.4.7 Place weights equivalent to a Hybrid-III 05F dummy (57kg) on the front driver seat and on the rear passenger seat at the opposite side of the car (with the seats in their test positions). - 1.4.8 Weigh the front and rear axle weights of the vehicle.
 Compare these weights with those determined in Section 1.2.7. - 1.4.9 If the axle weights differ from those measured in Section 1.2.7 by more than 5% (of the axle reference loads) or by more than 20kg, remove or add items which do not influence the structural crash performance of the vehicle.
 Similarly, if the total vehicle mass differs by more than 25kg from the reference mass, non-structural items may be removed or added.
 The levels of ballast in the fuel tank (equivalent in mass to 90% capacity of fuel) may also be adjusted to help achieve the desired axle weights.
 Any additional mass that is added to the vehicle should be securely and rigidly attached. - 1.4.10 Repeat Sections 1.4.8 and 1.4.9 until the front and rear axle weights and the total vehicle weight are within the limits set in 1.4.9.
-Record the final axle weights in the test details. - 1.4.11 The vehicle manufacturer will be required to inform Euro NCAP and the test laboratory of the presence of any pre-crash systems that must be disabled prior to impact.
+Record the final axle weights in the test details. - 1.4.11 For fully electric vehicles, if a total vehicle mass within 25kg of the reference mass cannot be achieved, it is acceptable for the total mass to be within 2% of the reference mass. - 1.4.12 The vehicle manufacturer will be required to inform Euro NCAP and the test laboratory of the presence of any pre-crash systems that must be disabled prior to impact.
 Disabling information shall be provided to the laboratory prior to impact.
 It is the responsibility of the vehicle manufacturer to ensure that the disconnection of the system does not influence the performance of any systems that are intended to function during the impact.